yapplabs/ember-strong-attrs/README.md

-# Ember Strong Attrs
+# ember-strong-attrs

-Ember Strong Attrs is an addon that facilitates the declaration of `Ember.Component` required and optional attributes.
+`ember-strong-attrs` is an addon that facilitates the declaration of `Ember.Component` required and optional attributes.
 It extends `Ember.Component` and provides [ES7 Decorators][decorators] to declare **required** and **optional** attributes.